 - a.
-Airfare - i.
-Transportation connected with ESU 13 business travel should be purchased at the lowest reasonable coach/economy fare that meets business needs. - ii.
-First class airfare is not permitted to be purchased.

-iii.
-Economy plus, seating upgrades, or pre-boarding options are not permitted to be purchased with ESU 13 resources.
+Transportation connected with ESU #13 business travel should be purchased at the lowest reasonable coach/economy fare that meets business needs. - b.
+First class airfare is not permitted to be purchased. - c.
+Economy plus, seating upgrades, or pre-boarding options are not permitted to be purchased with ESU #13 resources.

-b.
-Personal Vehicle
+2. Personal Vehicle

-- i.
-Use of a personal vehicle is permitted, with approval, or if there is no ESU 13 vehicle available. - ii.
+- a.
+Use of a personal vehicle is permitted, with approval, or if there is no ESU #13 vehicle available. - b.
 Reimbursement for use of a personal vehicle is based on the IRS standard mileage rate.

-c.
-Lodging
+3. Lodging

-- i.
-ESU 13 has set up direct bill arrangements with many hotels in Nebraska.
+- a.
+ESU #13 has set up direct bill arrangements with many hotels in Nebraska.
 Overnight lodging in Nebraska should be arranged with one of these hotels.
-The direct bill method is preferred for hotel expenses but, if that method of payment is not available, an ESU 13 credit card can be used.
-Government rates and/or most economical rates should be obtained whenever possible. - ii.
-This policy does not apply if the employee is attending a convention or meeting and there is a negotiated meeting rate at the host hotel. - iii.
+The direct bill method is required for hotel expenses in Nebraska.
+Government rates and/or most economical rates should be obtained whenever possible. - b.
+This policy does not apply if the employee is attending a convention or meeting and there is a negotiated meeting rate at the host hotel. - c.
 Receipts for lodging must accompany the Travel Request Form.
 If employees charge non-room incidentals to the lodging bill, detailed documentation must be provided.

-d.
-Transportation
+4. Transportation

-i.
+a.
 Detailed documentation needs to accompany the receipt for parking fees, toll fees, taxi and other transportation services.

-e.
-Meals
+5. Meals

-- i.
-No claims may be made for alcoholic beverages. - ii.
-Meals cannot be claimed if they are provided as part of the workshop, training, or meeting. - iii.
-Accounting for Meals, Lodging and Other Travel Expenses - 1.
-One Day Travel
+- a.
+No claims may be made for alcoholic beverages. - b.
+Meals cannot be claimed if they are provided as part of the workshop, training, or meeting. - c.
+Accounting for Meals, Lodging and Other Travel Expenses - 1) One Day Travel